GNRI: Lightning-fast Image Inversion and Editing for Text-to-Image Diffusion Models

 BibTeX

-author = {Dvir Samuel and Barak Meiri and Nir Darshan and Shai Avidan and Gal Chechik and Rami Ben-Ari},
+author = {Dvir Samuel and Barak Meiri and Haggai Maron and Yoad Tewel and Nir Darshan and Shai Avidan and Gal Chechik and Rami Ben-Ari},

-title = {Regularized Newton Raphson Inversion for Text-to-Image Diffusion Models},
+title = {Lightning-fast Image Inversion and Editing for Text-to-Image Diffusion Models},

 }